 Dementia is not a natural part of ageing and should not be dismissed as such, which is why you should talk to your GP sooner rather than later if you're at all worried about memory problems or other symptoms.
 If possible, someone who knows you well should be with you as they can help describe any changes or problems they have noticed.

-If you're worried about someone else, encourage them to make an appointment and perhaps suggest that you go along with them.
+If it is someone else you are worried about, encourage them to make an appointment and perhaps suggest that you go along with them.

 There are many of strains of dementia, each with its own characteristics.
 Here we are looking at the four that most frequently present in the UK, typically (but not exclusively) amongst people over 65.
 Again, please note, that to ensure accuracy we have referenced organisations that are experts in dementia.

 The most common cause of dementia is Alzheimer's disease.
 Though not yet fully understood, scientists know that it begins many years before the symptoms become evident.
 Its development is driven by the abnormal build-up of deposits from two particular proteins: Amyloid which forms plaques around the brain cells, and Tau which forms tangles within the brain cells.